google/capirca/doc/generators/nftables.md

 ### Option

-- _tcp-established_ and _established_ enables conntrack, accept packets that are part of a established connection and related packets.
-Technically, implements and uses `ESTABLISHED, RELATED` types.
+- _tcp-established_ and _established_ will cause the term to not be rendered in the final NFT configuration.
+See 'Important' section above.